trungpv92/5GPacketParser/README.md

   - --input: Path to the input pcap file.
   - --output: Path to save extracted features.
   - --filter: Optional BPF filter for narrowing down packets (e.g., sctp).

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+For any issues, questions, or feature requests, feel free to reach out:
+  - Author: Trung Phan Van (trungpv92)
+  - Email: trung.phan-van@etit.tu-chemnitz.de